antaldaniel/reprex/content/event/2023-03-09_eviota_paris/index.md

 event: "Eviota: Connected financial and sustainability reporting for music enterprises 🇫🇷  "
 event_url:

-location: A38 Hajó
+location: TBD
 address:
-  street: Petőfi híd
-  city: Budapest
+  city: Paris
-  postcode: 1117
-  country: Hungary
+  country: France

 summary: Reprex will organize events on the International Open Data Day.
 Save the date in your calendar.